Graduate Student Admission

 To begin the application process, follow these application guidelines below:

-• Complete the TCU School of Music Admission Application.
-An additional $30 application fee is required for this application.
+Step 2: Apply to TCU School of Music An additional $35 application fee is required for this application.

-• On a separate piece of paper, provide a personal statement of your experience and vocational goals, and discuss how the program at TCU can help you achieve those goals.
-(Upload in the School of Music Graduate Admission/Audition Request Application on Acceptd.)
+• Personal statement of your experience and vocational goals, and discuss how the program at TCU can help you achieve those goals.
+Upload in Accept’d.

 • CV or résumé.
 For Collaborative Piano – Include a repertoire list of both solo and collaborative repertoire.
-(Upload in Acceptd)
+Upload on Accept’d.

-• Audition Video/Recording – required audition pre-screening recording(s).
-(Upload in Acceptd)
+• Audition Video/Recording – required audition pre-screening recording(s) uploaded in Accept’d.

 • The Graduate Record Examination (GRE) is optional for applicants in all MM/MME programs.
 Student are not required to take the GRE, but are strongly encouraged to do so and submit scores prior to admission.
 The test scores, along with other materials, provide valuable information aiding in the evaluation and placement of students.
 Test scores must be sent to TCU from the testing agency to school code: 6820.